Review: ecobee3 Smart WiFi Thermostat

 Room sensors, a slick design, usage data from the free HomeIQ service, easy scheduling, and exceptional control over your HVAC system make the ecobee3 a winner and our top smart thermostat since the device’s debut in 2014.

-Feb 2016 update: The best keeps getting better – Amazon Echo now supports Ecobee3!
-Give a command in the form of, “Alexa, set my bedroom temperature to 64” or “Alexa, increase the temperature in my home” to try it out.
+The ecobee3 is Alexa enabled, too.
+If you have an Amazon Echo or Echo Dot in your house, you can give a command in the form of, “Alexa, set my bedroom temperature to 64” or “Alexa, increase the temperature in my home” to adjust your home’s temperature without opening an app or touching the thermostat.

 - Comes with an easy to change built-in schedule, so there’s no “learning” period to go through